Sunand-Shrestha/Attendance-Management-System/README.md

-Xamp / phpmyadmin ma this do :
+Xamp / phpmyadmin ma this do :<br>
 CREATE DATABASE attendance_system;<br>
 USE attendance_system;<br>